Financial Aid

 Travel Awards

-- You must be presenting a paper or a commentary at a professional conference.
+- You must be presenting a paper or a commentary at a professional Philosophy conference.

-- You must submit a Travel Award Application and supporting materials at least four weeks prior to the start date of the conference.
-If you are awaiting decision on a paper you have submitted for consideration, you may still submit an application.
+- You must submit a Philosophy Travel Award Application Form, and all the supporting materials listed on the application form, by the deadlines stated below.
+Submission instructions are included on the first page of the form.
+If you are awaiting a decision from the conference organizers, you may still submit an application.
 In this case, an award may be granted contingent on your paper being accepted for the conference program.

-Conference dates between 16 August and 15 January
+Conference dates are between 16 September and 15 January

 Submission deadline: 15 August

-Conference dates between 16 January and 31 May
+Conference dates are between 16 January and 15 May

-Conference dates between 1 June and 15 August
+Conference dates are between 16 May and 15 September